 Humans and magic have always co-existed harmoniously, but now technology is advancing and pushing back magic.
 The fairies and other magical creatures are endangered species and a young girl named Kyra wants to change that.

 Kyra manifests magical powers and as a threat looms above their heads – both human and magic worlds – Kyra has to seek to unite elves, fairies, and humans.
 She is joined by her friend Peter uncovers secrets that no one could have possibly imagine

-The acting was stellar, all the characters were interesting and I think it was really cool to see different cultural backgrounds and perspectives.
+The acting was stellar, all the characters were interesting and I think it was cool to see different cultural backgrounds and perspectives.

 I love how they show that everyone, even someone as powerful as Kyra, has weaknesses and mistakes.
-She doesn’t get everything right, but it actually shows us how important it is not to give up when we make mistakes because we can learn from them.
+She doesn’t get everything right, but it shows us how important it is not to give up when we make mistakes because we can learn from them.

 8. The Fox Fairy, Amazon Prime (2017-2021)